 In the event of cancellation of the sale, Arzal Nautique agrees to refund promptly the deposit to buyers.

-Once the suspensive clauses lifted (survey, obtaining a loan...), the bill of sale is written and signed by the two parties.
+Once the suspensive clauses lifted (survey, ...), the bill of sale is written and signed by the two parties.

 The boat must be paid in full on the day of signing the bill of sale corresponding to the transfer of ownership.
 Then we take care of administrative formalities with the Customs and the Departmental